 \begin{Definition} A \emph{unitary vertex operator algebra} is a VOA $V$ equipped with an inner product and an antilinear automorphism $\theta$ satisfying: \begin{enumerate} \item $\bip{b, Y(\theta a, \overline{x})c} = \bip{Y(e^{x L_1} (-x^{-2})^{L_0} a, x^{-1})b, c}$ for all $a,b,c \in V$. \item $\ip{\Omega,\Omega} = 1$ \end{enumerate} \end{Definition} We write $\cH_V$ for the Hilbert space completion of $V$, consisting of vectors $\sum_{n \in \bbZ_{\ge 0}} v_n$ with $v_n \in V_n$ and $\sum \norm{v_n}^2 < \infty$.

 A unitary VOA is simple if and only if $\dim V_0 = 1$, which means that simple unitary VOAs are of ``CFT type'' \cite[Prop.
 5.3]{CKLW18}.
 All VOAs considered in this article will be simple and unitary.
-Some ways to construct new simple unitary VOAs from old ones include tensor products, fixed points under unitary automorphisms, or more generally unitary subalgebras and their cosets (see \cite[\S5]{CKLW18} or \cite[\S2.2]{GRACFT1}).
+Some ways to construct new simple unitary VOAs from old ones include tensor products, fixed points under unitary automorphisms, or more generally unitary subalgebras and cosets with respect to unitary subalgebras (see \cite[\S5]{CKLW18} or \cite[\S2.2]{GRACFT1}).